Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

-You can create an online course and promote your offerings while enlightening your audience and giving them something valuable.
+You can create online courses and promote your offerings while enlightening your audience and giving them something valuable.

 But all this still isn’t enough to understand the need for creating an online course, is it?